system-transparency/stfe/markup/api.md

 No input.

 Output:
-- certificates: an array of base-64 encoded trust anchors that the log accept.
+- an array of base-64 encoded trust anchors that the log accept.

 ### get-proof-by-hash
 ```